Connect with us

 Here’s a table that helps differentiate hair porosity types based on various tests:

-This table highlights the key differences between low, medium, and high porosity hair based on the results from common hair porosity tests.
+This table highlights the key differences between low, medium, and high porosity hair based on the results from common hair porosity tests important for hair care.

 ALSO READ: Understanding Black Kids’ Hair